cloudfoundry/bbs/doc/events.md

 ## Subscribing to LRP Events

 You can use the `SubscribeToEvents(logger lager.Logger) (events.EventSource,
-error)` client method to subscribe to all events.
+error)` client method to subscribe to lrp events.
 For example:

 ``` go
 client := bbs.NewClient(url)